 A person with alcohol-induced dementia will exhibit these symptoms even when they aren’t intoxicated or undergoing withdrawal.
 They will also suffer a significant decline in function.

 That being said, alcohol dementia can produce a range of symptoms.
 It depends on which brain areas are affected and how severe the condition is.
 Below are common types of alcoholic dementia and some early signs you can watch out for.

 People with Alzheimer's will struggle to make sense of their environment.
 Memory lapses are also common in the early stages of this condition.
 For instance, they might repeatedly forget about a recent conversation or ask the same question.

 Other early signs of Alzheimer’s include:

 Alzheimer’s dementia is progressive.
 Someone who has mild Alzheimer’s may appear healthy at first.
-But as their condition worsens, so do a person’s symptoms.
+But as their condition worsens, so their symptoms.

 Symptoms of vascular dementia sometimes overlap with Alzheimer's disease and other forms of dementia.
 However, depending on which part of the brain has reduced blood flow, each person can have different symptoms.